Close Menu

 Share

-In a dramatic turn, Google DeepMind has swooped in to hire Windsurf CEO Varun Mohan, co-founder Douglas Chen, and a group of the company’s most prominent researchers.
-Google confirmed the hires in a statement to TechCrunch.
+In a surprising twist, Google DeepMind has moved quickly to absorb the talent behind Windsurf AI.
+The company has hired CEO Varun Mohan, co-founder Douglas Chen, and several top researchers from the startup.
+Google confirmed the hires in a statement to TechCrunch, marking a major shift in the competitive AI landscape.

-Interestingly, this is not a full acquisition.
-Google isn’t buying any equity in Windsurf or assuming control over its business.
-Instead, as part of the arrangement, Google secured a nonexclusive license to portions of Windsurf’s technology—meaning Windsurf remains free to license its tools to other companies.
+However, this isn’t a traditional acquisition.
+Google isn’t taking any equity in Windsurf AI or assuming ownership of its business.
+Instead, it has secured a nonexclusive license to key portions of Windsurf’s proprietary technology.
+This means Windsurf remains independent and can still license its tools to other companies.

 “We’re excited to welcome some top AI coding talent from Windsurf’s team to Google DeepMind to advance our work in agentic coding,” said Google spokesperson Chris Pappas.